 Step 9 – If you are not satisfied with the changes then click Clear All Data from the drop down.

 Important – You can drag a one and drop instead of Select Folder option on the interface.

-So you will use Desktop.ini Editor Tool to Change Folder Attributes on Windows with the given ways.
+So you will use Desktop.ini Editor Tool to Change Folder Attributes on Windows in the given ways.
 The freeware Editor also offers CMD support and follow its parameters.
-This is compatible with all the versions of Windows runs very fast without any bug and crash.
+This is compatible with all versions of Windows and runs very fast without any bugs and crashes.